real-eren/aoc-2022-day6/README.md

 # Other interesting things

 ## Input validation
 Sometimes we need to validate our input.
-If we can avoid doing two passes, one to validate and then one to process it, we'll likely save a lot of time.
+If we can avoid doing two passes - one to validate and then one to process it - we'll likely save a lot of time.
 In fact, the `gather_avx512_pre` and `gather_avx512_chunks` algorithms already perform input validation.
 ```rust
 pub unsafe fn gather_avx512_prefetch(input: &[u8]) -> Option<usize> {